schmxtz/bachelors-thesis/README.md

                    that have been used in this project.
 Should be replaced in the future.

 - Notes for PDF-Generation:
-    - VBS-script should stay as of now in the same directory as PDFGenerator.py
+    - VBS-script should stay in the same directory as PDFGenerator.py
-    - There can't be any instance of Word running when executing the script
     - It is necessary to give an output_path when executing the script

+- Notes for PDF-Signing:
+    - Password for example keystore is password